 Update: As of April 22, 2019, Green Tourism Canada is now Sustainable Tourism.

-While there are many ways your tourism businesses can reduce your carbon footprint within your operations, one of the biggest opportunities by far is related to transportation.
-As guests travel to your destination, as they enjoy their experiences, and even the travel choices made amongst your own staff.
+While there are many ways tourism businesses can reduce their carbon footprint within its operations, one of the biggest opportunities by far is related to transportation: as guests travel to your destination, as they enjoy their experiences, and even the travel choices made among your own staff.

 Transportation is the largest contributor to global warming, and tourism contributes more than 2% of global greenhouse gas emissions, most of that coming from travel.
 Any tourism businesses looking to operate more sustainably must be taking steps to measure and reduce their carbon footprint.
 Plus, with carbon pricing coming or increasing in every province in Canada, it makes economic sense to start taking a closer look at your carbon footprint.